-We had an accumulated deficit as of December 31, 2022, of approximately \$216 million, as well as a net loss of approximately \$27 million and negative operating cash flows.
+We had an accumulated deficit as of December 31, 2023, of approximately \$245 million, as well as a net loss of approximately \$29 million and negative operating cash flows.
 We expect to continue incurring losses and negative cash flows from operations until our products (primarily PURE EP System) reach commercial profitability.

 We have incurred net losses and negative cash flows from operations since inception and our expectation is that these conditions will continue for the foreseeable future.
 In addition, we will require additional financing to fund future operations.
 Although we have commercial products available for sale, we have not generated significant revenues to date, and there is no assurance that we will be able to generate cash flow to fund operations.
 In addition, there can be no assurance that our research and development will be successfully completed or that any additional products will be approved or commercially viable.
 Our ability to continue as a going concern is subject to our ability to obtain necessary funding from outside sources, including obtaining additional funding from the sale of our securities, obtaining loans from various financial institutions or being awarded grants from government agencies, where possible.
 Our continued net operating losses increase the difficulty in meeting such goals and there can be no assurances that such methods will prove successful.
+Additionally, with our reduction in staff, our planned commercialization may be further delayed.